Noether currents in theories with higher derivatives and theories with differential field transformation in action (DFTA): Applications

-At the moment, the physics behind this last term in \eqref{LambdaTheoryCurrentCorrectedFinalSV} is not clear.
-Still one can argue that this addition to the superpotential is certainly connected with the contrubtion of the extra solutions because it vanishes on the equations of motion of the original theory.
-It is well-known that \eqref{CorrectedMimeticSuperpotential} leads to the incorrect angular momentum to the mass ratio in the Kerr solution \cite{katz, julia} {and also to only half of the ADM mass (see, for example, \cite{DeruelleKatzConformalMass})}.
-That's why usually one starts not with the Einstein-Hilbert action but rather with first-order derivative action for the metric GR.
-It was shown in \cite{katz}, that this action leads to the so-called Katz superpotential.
-It is obvious that this case {still fits} the symmetry {definition} \eqref{ActionVariationGeneralCase}, and hence the formula \eqref{LambdaTheoryCurrentCorrectedFinalSV} can still be used to construct the conserved currents.
-However, the action of the theory is no longer generally covariant, so the resulting current may not be a vector density and needs to be covariantized in the standard way \cite{katz}. {For more complex cases one can still use many other covariantization techniques, for example, \cite{linden-bell}.
-Thus the result \eqref{simplifiedJ} guarantees that any diffeomorphism-related integral of motion is carried to the new theory for any DFTA with $M\geq 1, W > 0$.} {The obtained result does not bring any dependencies on the new independent variables like $\bar{g}_{\mu\nu}$ or $\sigma$ for mimetic/disformal gravity or embedding functions for $y^a$ in the Regge-Teitelboim gravity.
-In the context of the first one it is not big surprise since it is well-known that mimetic dark matter is pressureless dust \cite{mukhanov}.
+The second term in the superpotential is exactly the contribution from the new term in \eqref{LambdaTheoryCurrentCorrectedFinalSV}.
+This term, however, is not invariant under $U(1)$-transformations, so one should somehow address this in order to properly define integrals of motion.
+It can be easily checked, that this term coincides (modulo factor $G$) with electromagnetic field contribution in the superpotential for Einstein-Maxwell theory.
+Thus, one may apply some other known methods of covariantization of E-M theory to this case (by, for example, fixing gauge depending on $\xi^\mu$ \cite{linden-bell}). {It is worth noting, that the formula \eqref{LambdaTheoryCurrentCorrectedFinalSV} does not bring into superpotential any dependencies on the new fields like $\bar{g}_{\mu\nu}$ or $\sigma$ for mimetic/disformal gravity or embedding functions for $y^a$ in the Regge-Teitelboim gravity.
+In the context of the first one it is not big surprise since mimetic dark matter is actually a pressureless dust \cite{mukhanov}.
 However, for Regge-Teitelboim gravity formula \eqref{CorrectedMimeticSuperpotential} ensures that the extra matter contributes to the energy in the similar way as the usual matter, as no additional contributions to the total superpotential arise.
 Formula \eqref{simplifiedJ} makes one sure that this statement is true for any theory with DFTA satisfying $M \geq 1, W > 0$.} {There is another problem with the current for the Regge-Teitelboim theory that was not discussed before.
-Namely, for this theory (and for any other theory with fields for which $M = 0$) one can easily check that $S^\rho$ = 0, which immediately follows from \eqref{SDef}.
-This result is obviously not particularly tied to Regge-Teitelboim theory - it is valid for any theory with $M = 0$ (see \cite{ilinPastonUniverse}).
+Namely, for this theory (and for any other theory with fields for which $M = 0$) one can easily check that $S^\rho = 0$ , which immediately follows from \eqref{SDef}.
+This result is obviously not particularly tied to Regge-Teitelboim theory - it is valid for any theory with fields that only have $M = 0$ (see \cite{ilinPastonUniverse}).
 This issue remains unresolved, and, as one can see from \eqref{LambdaTheoryCurrentCorrectedFinalSV}, fixation of the ambiguity \eqref{ScalarTensorTildeZ3SigmaChoice}, \eqref{ScalarTensorTildeZ2SigmaChoice} is not useful in this situation at all.
 This is interesting topic for the future investigation, however, in the current article we are not going into more details about it.}